 Final verdict – Weight does help radishes.
-3 lbs per tray is best.
+3 lbs per tray are best.

 What Is The Microgreen Blackout Period?

-The blackout period is when you place an cover over the seeds when you are first starting them.
-This mimics burying the seeds in soil and helps triggers your seeds to sprout.
+The blackout period is when you place a cover over the seeds when you are first starting them.
+This mimics burying the seeds in the soil and helps triggers your seeds to sprout.

 You wouldn’t use real soil to cover them as that would just give you a dirty end product.
 It could also cause root rot or other diseases.

 The purpose of the blackout period is to get your seed sprouts to stretch.
 Without access to light, they’ll stretch tall trying to find it.
 This makes it much easier to cut and harvest them later.

 Many microgreens don’t naturally like to grow tall in the first 7-10 days before harvest.
 The blackout period forces them to do this.

 Luckily a non-transparent drain tray does this job perfectly.
 Simply flip it over and place it over your microgreens.

 Some space is needed so if the tray is too shallow you’ll want to use something larger.

 Both!
 The blackout period adds the darkness that simulates seeds being stamped into the soil.